NUL0x4C/AtomPePacker/README.md

 - support tls callbacks
 - support reallocation in case of needed ( the image is mapped to the preferable address first )
 - no rwx section allocation
-- support exception handlers
+- support exception handling
-- uses elzma compression algorithm to do the compression
+- uses elzma compression algorithm to do the compression (reducing the final exe size)
 - its local run pe, so it support arguments
 - fake imported functions to add more friendly look to the iat